-Yoganu is a nurturing space for men who want to integrate their sexual energy into their spiritual development.
+Yoganu is a space for men who want to practice naked yoga.
 In our classes, workshops and retreats we work together to promote physical wellbeing, build strength/flexibility, and detoxify the body, harmonising mind, body, and spirit.

 The basic philosophy of yoga is that we are all divine/god/light, just as we are.
 Yoga is the state where we deeply experience this.
 A yoga practice is a set of disciplines/exercises to which lead us to this realisation, sometimes called enlightenment.

-Many aspects of Yoga are considered to have originated directly in Tantric practice, in particular Asana – the physical postures.
 The main tools of Yoga are outlined in the Eight Limbs of Yoga as described in the Yoga Sutras of Patanjali.
-At Yoganu we also work with more specific Tantric practices including Asana with partners, Mantra (sacred sound) and Mudra (energetic hand gestures or seals) to explore energy in different ways.
+At Yoganu we also work with other practices including Asana with partners, Mantra (sacred sound) and Mudra (energetic hand gestures or seals) to explore energy in different ways.

 Eight Limbs of Yoga: